crim-ca/weaver/docs/source/package.rst

 The :term:`WPS` example above requires a ``format`` field for the corresponding :term:`CWL` ``File`` type in order to distinguish it from a plain string.
 More details are available in `Inputs/Outputs Type`_ below about this requirement.

-Finally, it is to be noted that above :term:`CWL` and :term:`WPS` definitions can be specified in the :ref:`Deploy` request body with any of the following variations:
+Finally, it is to be noted that above :term:`CWL` and :term:`WPS` definitions can be specified in the :ref:`Deploy <proc_op_deploy>` request body with any of the following variations:

 1. Both are simultaneously fully specified (valid although extremely verbose).
 2. Both partially specified as long as sufficient complementary information is provided.